DRSAgile/Autoadjust-Monitor/README.md

 # Autoadjust-Monitor
 A script that automatically adjusts the monitor's contrast depending on the length of the day and whether it is clear or cloudy.

-The contrast is changing from the lowest set level at sunrise to peaking at zenith to again the lowest level at sunset either linearly, or via circular, parabolic or Bell-curve (normal distribution) trajectories.
-The curves for up to zenith and down from it are set separately to allow more flexibility for particular light conditions the monitor is situated in.
-A separate coefficient for contrast in full-screen mode that might additionally brighten up the monitor for video player applications, YouTube via Internet browsers, games, so on.
+• The contrast is changing from the lowest set level at sunrise to peaking at zenith to again the lowest level at sunset.
+• The trajectory of the change is either linear, or circular, parabolic, Bell-curve (normal distribution).
+• The curves for up to zenith and down from it are set separately to allow more flexibility for particular light conditions the monitor is situated in.
+• A separate coefficient for contrast in full-screen mode that might additionally brighten up the monitor for video player applications, YouTube via Internet browsers, games, so on.
+• Multu-user configuration is supported.

 The script requires a preparation to work as intended.